meiyihTan/WID3008_Image_Processing/README.md

 # WID3008 Image Processing Assignment - Face recognition with medical masks

 ## Objectives
-1. To recognize the identity of a masked individual.
+1. To recognize the face location of a masked individual.
 2. To evaluate the accuracy of the facial recognition net.

 ## Pipeline with training face recognition